Travel Ideas · Craft & Tradition

 After Dark

-Ba khía are small, salt-marsh crabs that emerge from the mud at night during specific tidal conditions.
+Ba khía are small, three-striped salt-marsh crabs that emerge from the mud and mangrove roots at night.
 "Soi ba khía" means hunting them with a headlamp, wading through ankle-deep mud in the dark, chasing creatures that are surprisingly fast and entirely indifferent to your dignity.

 The locals do this with the casual expertise of people who have been catching crabs since childhood.
 You will slip.
 You will get muddy.
-You will catch fewer crabs than the twelve-year-old next to you.
-But when the crabs are cleaned, salted, and served the next morning with rice porridge and sliced chili, you will understand why people do this in the dark, in the mud, laughing.
+But when the crabs are cleaned, salted, and served the next morning with rice porridge and sliced chili, you will understand why people do this in the dark, laughing.

 If crabs aren't your thing, the lotus fields of Tháp Mười in blooming season (June through August) offer a gentler alternative.
-At dawn, the flowers open — thousands of them, pink and white across a flooded plain that stretches to the horizon.
-The smell is extraordinary: sweet, clean, almost narcotic.
-You can pick lotus seeds and eat them raw.
-They taste like nothing.
-They taste like everything.
+At dawn, the flowers open — thousands of them, pink and white across a flooded plain.
+You can pick lotus seeds and eat them raw, tasting their clean, nutty flavor.

 “You don't discover the Mekong Delta.
-It discovers you — in a coconut candy workshop, on a monkey bridge, knee-deep in mud chasing crabs at midnight.”
+It discovers you — in the rustle of Lãnh Mỹ A silk, on a monkey bridge, knee-deep in mud chasing crabs at midnight.”

 Good to Know